-At age 18, he relocated to Brooklyn, New York, to study painting at the Brooklyn Art School and the National Academy of Design. studying under Lemuel Wilmarth.
-He met many emerging and progressive artists during this period in New York, including his future wife, Kate Bloede and his close friend, Daniel Chester French.
-In 1875, after having married Kate Bloede, he moved to Paris, where he studied for four years at the École des Beaux-Arts, with Henri Lehmann and Jean-Léon Gérôme, and where his closest friend became the American artist George de Forest Brush.
-Returning to New York, Abbott Handerson Thayer established his own portrait studio, became active in the Society of American Painters, and began to take in apprentices.
+At the age of eighteen, he moved to New York, to study painting at the Brooklyn Art School and the National Academy of Design under Lemuel Wilmarth.
+During this period in New York, he met many emerging artists, including his future wife, Kate Bloede, and became a close friend of the sculptor, Daniel Chester French.
+In 1875, at the age of twenty-six, having married Kate Bloede, he moved to Paris for further study at the École des Beaux-Arts, with Henri Lehmann and Jean-Léon Gérôme for four years.
+There he met his closest friend the American artist George de Forest Brush.
+Returning to New York in 1879, Abbott Handerson Thayer became active in the Society of American Painters, opened up his portrait studio, and began to take students.

-Eccentric and opinionated, Thayer grew more so as he aged, and his family's manner of living reflected his strong beliefs: the Thayers typically slept outdoors year-round in order to enjoy the benefits of fresh air, and the three children were never enrolled in a school.
-The younger two, Gerald and Gladys, shared their father's enthusiasms, and became painters.
+Thayer grew more eccentric and opinionated as he aged, the Thayers slept outdoors year-round to enjoy the benefits of fresh air, and the three remaining children were homeschooled, and two of them also became painters.

 Abbott Handerson Thayer is sometimes referred to as the "father of camouflage".
-While he did not invent camouflage, he was one of the first to write about disruptive patterning to break up an object's outlines, about masquerade, as when a butterfly mimics a leaf and especially about countershading.
+He did not invent camouflage, but he was one of the first to write about breaking up an object's shape by disruptive patterning, masquerading, and countershading, to visually hide an object.

-Beginning in 1892, he wrote about the function of countershading in nature, by which forms appear less round and less solid through inverted shading, by which he accounted for the white undersides of animals.
-This finding is still accepted widely, and is sometimes now called Thayer’s Law.
+As early as 1898 during the Spanish– American War, Brush, and Thayer worked together on devising ways to use natural camouflage principles for military purposes on naval ships, and beginning in 1892, he wrote about the function of countershading in nature, by which forms appear less round and less solid through inverted shading, for example, the white undersides of animals, this finding is still accepted widely and is sometimes now called Thayer’s Law.

-Abbott Handerson Thayer and Brush’s experiments with camouflage continued into World War I, both collaboratively and separately.
-Early during that war, for example, Brush developed a transparent airplane, while Thayer continued his interest in disruptive or high-difference camouflage, which was not unlike what British ship camouflage designer Norman Wilkinson would call dazzle camouflage, a term that may have been inspired by Thayer's writings, which referred to disruptive patterns in nature as "razzle dazzle".
+Abbott Handerson Thayer and Brush’s experiments with camouflage continued into World War I, both cooperatively and independently.
+Early during that war, Brush developed a transparent airplane, while Thayer continued his interest in high-difference camouflage called "razzle-dazzle".
+The British ship camouflage designer Norman Wilkinson called it dazzle camouflage, a term inspired by Thayer's writings.

-Influenced: Rockwell Kent, Louis Agassiz Fuertes, Barry Faulkner, Dennis Miller Bunker
+Painters Abbott Handerson Thayer Influenced: Rockwell Kent, Louis Agassiz Fuertes, Barry Faulkner, Dennis Miller Bunker, Ellen Thayer Fisher.